What Does a Scam Email Look Like? 5 Types to Watch Out For

 The Good News

-This was highlighted by the British Government last year, when they were able to block 46,000 phishing emails pretending to be from the NHS in just one month.
+This was highlighted by the British Government in 2017, when they were able to block 46,000 phishing emails pretending to be from the NHS in just one month.

 What Should Your Organisation do?

 Speak to your IT Support Partner or get in touch with us today to see how we integrate this into our IT Support Services.